opensearch-project/project-website/_community_members/hangzuo.md

   - author
 redirect_from: '/authors/hangzuo/'
 ---
-Hang Zuo is a Senior Product Manager at Amazon Web Services, working on OpenSearch.
+Hang Zuo is a Senior Product Manager at Amazon Web Services working on OpenSearch.